Learning About the World

 Releasing the painted ladies

 Every year our school raises multiple insects, including painted lady butterflies, praying mantises, and lady bugs.
-The students study these as a unit and then release the insects at the end.
+The students study these as a unit and then release the insects in the beginning of early Spring.

 Crafts made from recycled materials